A sidewalk delivery robot driving down a footpath

 Interdisciplinary Teams

 In the introduction, we already argued how building products with machine-learning components requires a wide range of skills, typically by bringing together team members with different specialties.
-Taking a system-wide view reinforces this notion further: Machine-learning expertise alone is not sufficient and even engineering skills and MLOps expertise to build machine-learning pipelines and deploy models cover only small parts of a larger system.
+Taking a system-wide view reinforces this notion further: machine-learning expertise alone is not sufficient, and even engineering skills and MLOps expertise to build machine-learning pipelines and deploy models cover only small parts of a larger system.
 At the same time, software engineers need to understand the basics of machine learning to understand how to integrate machine-learned components and plan for mistakes.
 When considering how the model interacts with the rest of the system and how the system interacts with the environment, we need to bring together diverse skills.
 For collaboration and communication in these teams, machine-learning literacy is important, but so is understanding system-level concerns like user needs, safety, and fairness.

 On Terminology